mhjarvis/full-stack-developer-notes/Data Structures and Algorithms/data_structures_and_algorithms.md

 Binary search is the 'divide and conquor' technique for searching.
 It is used with a sorted array.

 Time complexity: O(log n)
+In each iteration, we are cutting the list in half.
+For example, a sorted list of 64 elements will take at most log2(64) = 6 iterations.

 Recursive Solution: